What Is Acceptance and Commitment Therapy?

 Self as context

-Awareness of your experiences without attachment or investment
+Awareness of experiences without attachment or investment

 Mindfulness exercises